TimurKady/free-admin/docs/installation-and-cli.md

 └── README.md          # Short reminder about the scaffold
 ```

-The generated files are intentionally minimal so you can adapt them to your stack. `config/routers.py` ships with the helper that collects every admin router and exposes a single include that the FastAPI application can mount during startup.
+The generated files are intentionally minimal so you can adapt them to your stack. `config/routers.py` defines `ProjectRouterAggregator` together with a `get_admin_router()` helper.
+The helper returns a cached `APIRouter` instance so the admin site is not mounted multiple times; call `ProjectRouterAggregator.mount()` if you prefer the class-based API.

 ## Step 4.
 Configure project settings